DLinNLP/Materials/README.md

 ## Information and materials for DLinNLP 2019 Summer School

-This repository contains the materials and some information for DLinNLP 2019 Summer School.
+This repository contains the materials and some information regarding the Deep Learning in NLP Summer School (DLinNLP 2019).
-The summer school will be held as part of RANLP conference on 29 and 30 August 2019 in Varna, Bulgaria.
+The summer school will be held as part of the Recent Advances in Natural Language Processing (RANLP) conference on 29 and 30 August 2019 in Varna, Bulgaria.

-It features four main keynote speeches plus three practical sessions. the programme for the summer school can be found in [https://dlinnlp.github.io/programme.html](https://dlinnlp.github.io/programme.html).
+It features four main keynote speeches plus three practical sessions.
+The programme for the summer school can be found in [https://dlinnlp.github.io/programme.html](https://dlinnlp.github.io/programme.html).

-For the practical sessions, participants are expected to use their own laptops, contect to [Google Colaboratory](https://colab.research.google.com/) (see more info [here](https://research.google.com/colaboratory/faq.html)) using their Gmail accounts and work on the PyTorch codes taught by the tutors.
-Some frequently asked questions are added as [FAQs](https://github.com/omidrohanian/notebooks-DLinNLP/blob/master/FAQ.ipynb) for DLinNLP.
+For the practical sessions, participants are expected to bring their own laptops, connect to [Google Colaboratory](https://colab.research.google.com/) (see more info [here](https://research.google.com/colaboratory/faq.html)) using their Gmail accounts and work on the code and instructions provided by the presenters.
+Please have a look at the Frequently asked questions (FAQ) [here](https://github.com/omidrohanian/notebooks-DLinNLP/blob/master/FAQ.ipynb).

-Instructions on using Google Colab Jupyter notebook environment is available [here](https://github.com/omidrohanian/notebooks-DLinNLP/blob/master/googledrive.ipynb).
+For instructions on how to use Google Colab along with Google Drive have a look at [this page](https://github.com/omidrohanian/notebooks-DLinNLP/blob/master/googledrive.ipynb).